gomorpheus/terraform-provider-morpheus/docs/resources/vsphere_instance.md

 - `ip_address` (String)
 - `ip_mode` (String)
+- `network_group` (Boolean) Whether the network id provided is for a network group or not
 - `network_id` (Number) The network to assign the network interface to
 - `network_interface_type_id` (Number) The network interface type